 Make sure that you prepare your learners properly for the EISA.
 The assessment is conducted in English and learners need to know this in advance.
-Use the exemplar EISA to help them become familiar with the way the EISA will be conducted by giving learners the opportunity to write a 'mock' under formal assessment conditions.
+Use the exemplar EISA to help them become familiar with the way the EISA will be conducted.
+Giving learners the opportunity to write a 'mock' EISA set according to the same standards helps learners to prepare.